almog-hevroni/SwapStyle-App/README.md

 </p>

 ## 📌 Introduction
-SwapStyle is a modern and user-friendly Android application that allows users to exchange clothing items effortlessly.
+SwapStyle is a modern Android application that enables users to swap clothing items with others in their community.
+The app promotes sustainable fashion by encouraging reuse rather than disposal of clothing items, creating a circular economy for fashion enthusiasts.
-Users can upload items, browse available clothes from others, send swap offers, and finalize exchanges.

 This application leverages **Firebase Authentication, Firestore Database, and Firebase Storage** to manage users, items, and swap offers efficiently.